 Incidents involving gopher tortoises at the park, including vehicular impacts, are reported to the District.
 Gopher tortoise population surveys are conducted immediately following every prescribed fire.
+As conditions allow, staff conduct line transect distance sampling recommended in the FWC Gopher Tortoise Species Management Plan.
+Tortoise mortalities due to vehicular collisions are very rare on Caladesi (one in the last 15 years) and are reported as recommended by FWC guidelines.
+The mitigation efforts to maintain this low level includes to staff, volunteer, and contractor training on best management practices for vehicular use.
 This information is provided to District Biologists for their review and assessment of overall tortoise populations in the park.